Occupational Health & Safety

 Employers have an absolute duty of care to provide and maintain a safe and healthy work environment for their employees.
 The obligations of employers are detailed in legislation and one of our functions is to monitor employers' compliance with health & safety laws.

-SDA Health & Safety Unit
+SDA Health & Safety Officer

 Health & Safety Representatives